EstherPhebe/estherphebe.github.io/content/post/hello-outreachy.md

 ## Core Values
 “What are my core values?”
 I have asked myself this question over and over again since I saw the blog prompt.
 I know for sure that what holds me at my center is Love, Courage, Community.

 1. **Love** -  I believe that the work it takes for nothing to become something is love.
 Love spurs action, growth and change.
+The work to improve at my work and be a better person is tied into love.
 I’d like to believe that Outreachy started as an idea to give opportunities in tech to under-represented and typically passed over groups of people.
 Looking at other groups of people and thinking they deserve a shot is love.
 The work to build it from the ground up, set up a working structure and see it thrive is love.
 Love is compassion, loving people means that you see them and accept them for who they are.

 2. **Courage** - I have learnt that courage is not the absence of fear (I am afraid most of the time).
 Courage is still moving ahead even with the fear, putting on shaky foot in front of the other to keep moving forward to your dreams.